 Lelosa Aimufua ’20 | She/her pronouns

-Lelosa is a Political Science and Education Studies with a special interest in Peace and Conflict Studies and Black Studies.
-With this knowledge, she desires to create effective policy that is geared towards valuable education experiences, specifically for low class individuals in addition to brown and black children.
+Lelosa is a senior Political Science and Education Studies Major with a minor in Black Studies serving her second term as Social Media Editor.
+With this knowledge, she desires to create effective policy that is geared towards valuable education experiences, specifically for marginalized individuals.
 Born and raised in Los Angeles, California, she has a deep love for political activism and cultural pride.
 She is a Nigerian eldest daughter of three girls, and feels that her identity as a Nigerian-American women is the most salient to her life experiences.
-On campus, she is a member of the women’s varsity volleyball team, a DPA, and a BCC librarian.
-In her free time, you can find Lelosa relaxing in Mertz or the BCC with a movie, music, and possibly, a face mask.
+On campus, she is Captain of the Varsity Volleyball team, an Admissions Fellow, and a BCC librarian.
+In her free time, you can find Lelosa relaxing in Parrish Parlors or NPPR lounge with a movie, snacks, and possibly, a face mask.